rileydr/AirQuality-USWest/README.md

 Despite 'almost-daily' records for smoke and air quality, and despite generalizing their locations to the county level, there were many observations in the merged data where wildfire entries only contained data from one metric or the other.
 Dropping either metric (air quality/smoke) would have eliminated about half of the wildfire events in the data, which were already a significant minority.
 Initially, as much data were retained as possible, but as modeling attempts progressed, more partial-null observations were dropped.

-Modeling overall was crippled by the inexplicable _lack_ of fluctuations in aqi.
+Modeling overall was crippled by the unexpected _lack_ of fluctuations in aqi.
 While some signals could be seen in nearby sensors during known large fire events, the vast majority of aqi data were constant baseline scores.
 Based on interactive Tableau mapping, it was clear that smoke scores, on the other hand, did fluctuate over time and with fires.
-This meant that the smoke data and the aqi data were essentially in conflict with each other and there were no definitive correlations in the data.
+The smoke data and the aqi data were some times in conflict with each other and there were no definitive correlations in the data.

 The dummy model on the aggregated data yielded a 0 training r2 score, and a negative test r2 score.
 To see if there were regional patterns that were muted when part of the whole, linreg was performed on all 32 clusters.
 These models attempted to predict overall_aqi (y) based on (X) fire presence, fire acreage, type of fire (rx or wild), and smoke score.
 Smoke score and overall_aqi were squared to add more weight to scores that increased from baseline.